moiseevigor/moiseevigor.github.io/_posts/2014-11-20-ssd-definitive-guide.markdown

     ata1: SATA max UDMA/133 abar m1024@0xfddffc00 port 0xfddffd00 irq 43
 {% endhighlight %}

-Check what the disk is supporting
+Check what is supported by disk

 {% highlight bash %}
 $ sudo hdparm -I /dev/sda | grep SATA
     Transport:          Serial, ATA8-AST, SATA 1.0a, SATA II Extensions, SATA Rev 2.5, SATA Rev 2.6, SATA Rev 3.0
 {% endhighlight %}

-The ideal would be any higher of `SATA Rev 3.0` which gives the 6Gbps or higher speeds.
+The ideal would be any revision higher than `SATA Rev 3.0` which guaranties the 6Gbps or higher speeds.

 ## STEP 3: